-- you have attended the Preferences Information and Parents' evenings - you and your parents/carers have studied this booklet carefully - you have discussed your preferences with subject staff and your form tutor - you have made a decision based on sound reasons
+- you have attended Parents' evenings and viewed the subject video's on the NDHS website - you and your parents/carers have studied this booklet carefully - you have discussed your preferences with subject staff and your form tutor - you have made a decision based on sound reasons

-.... then you can complete the online GCSE Preferences form with your final subjects.
+. . . . . then you can complete the online GCSE Preferences form with your final subjects.

-Do this via the school website - www.ndhs.org.uk - select Main Menu/Subjects/Y9 GCSE Preferences.
-The form will be live after 12th March.
+Do this via the school website - www.ndhs.org.uk - select Curriculum>Key Stage 4.
+The form will be live on 4th February at the end of the school day.

+Where to start...

+Select your Language,

-Select your 1st and 2nd subject preference in EACH block.
+Then select a 1st Preference and a Reserve subject in both Preference blocks.

 Read this carefully:-

-- It is important you understand that your 2nd preference is the subject that you would wish to study should your 1st preference be unavailable so you are asked to nominate a second subject in both blocks. - Sometimes subjects are oversubscribed, in which case a limit on the numbers may be imposed and you will be allocated to your 2nd preferred subject. - Sometimes subjects are undersubscribed, in which case the subject may not run at all and you will be allocated your 2nd preferred subject. - In addition, you may have selected a subject for which you are considered unsuitable and we would make the decision to allocate you to your 2nd preferred subject. - So THINK CAREFULLY about your 1st and 2nd subject preferences in each block.
+- Select the language you have been studying in Y7-Y9 you will continue to study this at GCSE - Your 1st Preference subject, in each block, is the subject you most wish to study alongside the compulsory subjects. - It is important you understand that your Reserve subject in each block, is the subject that you would wish to study should your 1st Preference be unavailable - Sometimes subjects are oversubscribed, in which case a limit on the numbers may be imposed and you will be allocated to your Reserve subject. - Sometimes subjects are undersubscribed, in which case the subject may not run at all and you will be allocated to your Reserve subject. - In addition, you may have selected a subject for which historical performance in Yr 7-9, demonstrate a limited progress.
+In this instance we may make the decision to allocate you to your Reserve subject or an alternative, more suitable subject; ultimately we want you to be successful in your GCSE course. - So THINK CAREFULLY about your 1st subject preference and Reserve subject preferences in each block.

-Year 9 Preferences 2020 - guidance to help you complete the online form
+Year 9 Preferences 2022 - guidance to help you complete the online form